 3. You’ve gotta have faith

-There is a lot of food on this program, including fat…you know that stuff we have been told not to eat our entire lives.
+There is a lot of food on the program, including fat…you know that stuff we have been told not to eat our entire lives.
 I was sure I would put on weight, but I didn’t.
 In fact my weight is more stable than it has ever been.
 So trust the process, ditch the calorie counter, and enjoy the full fat yoghurt.

 4. You were born to try